Planning a Camino Pilgrimage : Preparing for the Camino de Santiago

 Once the decision had been made to go on the Camino, the first order of business was to figure out a way to pay for it.
-Given that all of Sean's savings went to either paying legal fees or towards the care of a younger relative, and my pay went covering daily bills we had to become innovative.
-Ultimately we decided that perhaps it was time to downsize, and I created an Ebay account to sell most of our childhood souvenirs and eliminate the clutter around my home.
+Given that all of Sean's savings went to either paying legal fees or towards the care of a younger relative, and my pay went to covering daily bills we had to become innovative.
+Ultimately we decided that perhaps it was time to downsize, and I created an eBay account to sell most of our childhood souvenirs and eliminate the clutter around my home.
 I was also fortunate (as I have been my entire life) to get a lot of assistance from my parents who paid for our flights and several hotel reservations.
 As a result, in the six months since we started saving and selling we have gotten rid of almost everything of Sean's, eliminated a lot of clutter in my life, and saved enough to modestly travel along the Way of St. James.

 Camino de Santiago patches and shell image